Whales belong to a wonderfully diverse group of the most aquatically specialised of the world’s mammals called Cetaceans.

 Many Southern Ocean whales are migratory, heading to tropical waters during the Antarctic winter.
 Calves are born in these warmer waters, as the new born young would not survive in cold seas.
 The whales return south in the austral spring, following the receding ice edge; an area of high biological productivity, which provides a rich feeding ground.
 A young calf will accompany its mother for several years on the annual migration and females will not mate again until their calf is independent.

 The devastating exploitation of whales for the richness provided by their oils and other products led to much of the exploration of the globe by sea-faring nations.

 Over 1.3 million whales have been taken from Antarctic waters this century.
-Although greatly reduced in numbers, six species of whales still live in Antarctic waters.
-It is estimated that there were over 225 000 blue whales before their exploitation; today there are less than 2000.
+It is estimated that there were over 225,000 blue whales before their exploitation — today there are less than 2,000.

-The whale then became the icon of the modern conservation movement as the plight of these animals was recognised.
-We now recognise and value the role these creatures play in healthy marine ecosystems and millions of people now have the memorable opportunity to see a whale 'up close and personal' as part of the new whaling industry; whale watching.
+The whale became the icon of the modern conservation movement as the plight of these animals was recognised.
+We now recognise and value the role these creatures play in healthy marine ecosystems and millions of people now have the memorable opportunity to see a whale ‘up close and personal’ as part of the new whaling industry — whale watching.